Eléa Charvet

 Eléa Charvet (born 26 July 2002) is a French paracanoeist who competes in international canoe competitions.
 She is a European bronze medalist and competed at the 2024 Summer Paralympics.

+Personal life

 Charvet was involved in a traffic accident aged 18 which resulted in the loss of her left leg.
 She took up paracanoe in 2021 when she approached by "Comme les Autres" who introduced her to a sporting program organised the French Paralympic Committee.